What’s in a GIF?

 Loop and edit video.

-Create funny GIFs from your favorite TV show or edit an original artistic cinemagraph.
-Premiere Pro can help you make a GIF and get it just right before exporting.
-Cut and reverse your video file so it loops perfectly, or edit color and apply high-quality video effects to perfect your original footage.
+Create funny GIFs from your favourite TV show or edit an original artistic cinemagraph.
+Premiere Pro can help you to make a GIF and get it just right before exporting.
+Cut and reverse your video file so it loops perfectly or edit colour and apply high-quality video effects to perfect your original footage.